An overview of ancient mosaic floors that are featured in Biblewalks.com

 - Russian Orthodox Convent of the Ascension – 6th century Byzantine mosaic

-- Khirbet Heshek ruins of 5th C church, inscription dedicating to St. George
+- Khirbet Heshek ruins of 5th century church, inscription dedicating to St. George

 - Ein Gedi – 5th century Synagogue – the lowest mosaic in the world